 These fourteen stories provide tantalizing glimpses of death and its impact on those left behind, the tedious grind of day-to-day living and the promise of escape through the magical and supernatural.
 Though the characters in each story are encapsulated by their own unique worldview, they are a composite reflection of the overarching experience of life lived, in all times and places.

 “Another anthology?
-This one is different from the usual fare, with a fresh and original voice, vivid descriptions, and taut prose.
-I would definitely read more from this author.” — Carol Kean, Amazon Customer Review
+This one is different from the usual fare, with a fresh and original voice.
+With vivid description and taut prose, Jennifer Leeper spins these tales with surprise twists I did not anticipate.
+I would definitely read more from this author.” — Carol Kean, Vine Voice

 I came of age in a time of no heroes: they were already boxed up and stored in the ground.
 I am only two generations removed from the great water battle of my grandparents, and the grandparents of other children from other lands.
 They are probably my enemies by default, though I have never met them and most likely will never set eyes on them because my island is as remote as a star from their lives.